-Many people frown when they hear the term ‘cheap road bikes’, mainly because of vanity.
+Many people frown when they hear the term ‘best entry level road bikes’, mainly because of vanity.
 I do not see anything wrong with them if they are well-built.
-These entry level road bikes are perfect for anyone who doesn’t want to break the bank and spend too much, but still, want to get a good idea of what cycling is and make their first steps in this rewarding sport/hobby.
+These cheap road bikes are perfect for anyone who doesn’t want to break the bank and spend too much, but still, want to get a good idea of what cycling is and make their first steps in this rewarding sport/hobby.

 Because of that, I wanted to create an overview of the best beginner road bikes since I understand their value.
 You probably won’t be able to compete on a cheap road bike, but it will be fun to ride, and with proper care, it will last for years.

 All of the bikes on this list can be easily found online or in your local bike shop, so they are just ordinary road bicycles for beginners, accessible to anyone.

 Buying online is of course much more convenient, but it all boils down to your personal preferences.